eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- 3+ years experience working in AI/ML model deployment, verification, tuning and quantization.
 	- 3+ proven years of experience in developing high quality production software in C/C++/Python.
 	- Experience in AI frameworks: ***Tensorflow/Tensorflow-Lite/Pytorch/Tensor-RT/CUDA***, etc.
 + skill set:
+	- management of E2E (enterprise-to-enterprise) ML pipeline development and automation, to enable developers and creators alike to have the ability to go from an ML idea to production in weeks of less
+	- ML ecosystem tooling
+	- As a Machine Learning Platform Engineer you will build the next generation of ML Ecosystem Tooling.
+You will have a direct impact to the state of the Roblox platform, and the industry, to the next level of managed E2E ML Pipeline Development and Automation—providing our developers and creators alike the ability to go from an ML idea to production in weeks or less.
+We are looking for talented ML and Systems Engineers to help build the next generation of ML Ecosystem Tooling.
+	- Passionate about pushing the technological envelope and venturing into the unknown.
+	- Possessing a toolchest of system design experience upon which to draw to build scalable, reliable platforms for all of Roblox.
+	- 3+ years of professional experience working with scalable, distributed systems.
+	- Well versed with the Model Development Lifecycle from initial ad hoc analysis in notebooks to monitored services in production and back again.
+	- Proficient with DevOps tooling such as Docker, K8S, CI/CD systems.
+	- Strong understanding of best practices in developing Platform / Infrastructure APIs.
+	- Someone who has built a model in a modern ML framework such as Tensoflow, PyTorch, ML Lib, etc.
+	- Experienced with developing data pipelines in a common framework such as Beam / Spark / AirFlow / etc.
+	- Understand best practices around Data and Model management
+	- Have deployed and maintained an ML model in production
+	- Understand the use cases for various data processing and storage technologies
+	- Bachelor's degree in Computer Science, Computer Engineering, Data Science or a similar technical field.
+	- Design and Implement the Developer and Creator facing API for declaring E2E ML Pipelines and Model Experimentation.
+	- Develop the service APIs for various ML Infrastructure components--Serving Layer, Metadata Store, Model Registry, Feature Store, and Pipeline Orchestrator.
+	- Work directly with the ML Infrastructure team to identify and leverage opportunities for further automation and optimization.
+	- Partner across organizations to build tooling, interfaces, and visualizations that make the ML@Roblox a delight to use.
+	- Have a direct impact to the state of the Roblox platform, and the industry, to the next level of managed E2E ML Pipeline Development and Automation
+	- Provide our developers and creators alike the ability to go from an ML idea to production in weeks or less.
+	- Have a direct impact as a part of the team that is building a platform to handle the thousands of model experiments per day needed to support everything from ranking and recommendations, through content moderation and fraud prevention, to studio creative tooling.
++ skill set:
 	- At ApertureData, we are on a mission to solve data infrastructure challenges for machine learning on big-visual-data.
 We are an angel and NSF grant backed, fast growing startup looking for a Sr. Software Engineer with experience building large scale infrastructure and developing low level systems software.
 If you enjoy the idiosyncrasies of C++, big data systems excite you, and being among the first five hires fires up your imagination on what all hats you get to wear, we are looking forward to hearing from you!
 	- Minimum qualifications